hydraulic-institute/edb/readme.md

 pip3 install virtualenv
 python3 -m venv env

-env\Scripts\activate.bat <- # IF USING WINDOWS
+env\Scripts\activate.bat <- # IF USING WINDOWS CMD or POWERSHELL
-source env/bin/activate  <- # IF USING LINUX or MAC
+source env/Scripts/activate  <- # IF USING LINUX or MAC or BASH SHELL

 pip3 install Jinja2
 pip3 install lesscpy
 pip3 install Markdown
 pip3 install watchdog
 pip3 install htmlmin
+pip3 install awscli --upgrade
+pip3 install s3-deploy-website --upgrade
 pip3 install pypandoc
 pip3 install selenium
-pip3 install awscli --upgrade --user pip3 install s3-deploy-website
 ```
 **Windows Note** When using Windows, some of these dependencies will require additional work to get to run.
 As they install, you will likely see something along the lines of `The script markdown_py.exe is install in... ` and then a directory will be listed.
 This directory must be added to the Windows PATH.